Support, Treatment, and Resilience Program

 Treatment Approach

-The goal of the STAR Program is to intervene early to promote mental well-being and improve functioning at home, school, work and social life.
+The goal of the STAR Program is to intervene early to promote mental well-being, develop coping skills, decrease risk factors related to psychosis and other mental health conditions, and improve functioning at home, school, work, and in social settings.

-Each patient meets regularly with a program therapist and psychiatrist.
-Our staff creates treatment plans geared to the specific needs of the individual.
+Our staff creates treatment plans geared to the specific needs, values, identities, strengths, and culture of the individual.

 Admission

-The STAR Program is ideal for adolescents and young adults ages 14-25 who are experiencing changes in thoughts, behavior, emotions, or functioning.
+The STAR Program is ideal for adolescents and young adults ages 14-25 who are experiencing changes in thoughts, behavior, emotions, or functioning in the past year and have been identified as being at risk for developing psychosis.

-For further information about the program or to make a referral, please contact:
+For further information about the program or to get help for yourself or your loved one, please contact:

 Email: @email